City of Whittlesea: Wards

+Main suburbs

 Bundoora

 The traditional owners of the land now known as Bundoora were probably the Wurundjeri-willam clan.
 Bundoora was named after Keelbundoora, which was the name of the parish (land) where Bundoora exists today.
 Keelbundoora was also the name of the young boy present at the signing of the Batman treaty, a historic land agreement made by European settler, John Batman with the Aboriginal people of Melbourne in 1835.
 The treaty was later ruled invalid by the government of the day.
 Only a small part of Bundoora is within the City of Whittlesea boundary, the rest of the suburb is served by Darebin City Council and Banyule City Council.

 Lalor

 Lalor was established in 1947.
 Lalor was originally the home of a low-cost housing project that provided houses for ex-servicemen returning from World War II.
 The first primary school opened in 1954.

 Thomastown

 Legend has it that Thomastown was named after a local settler called Thomas who started a popular market garden in 1848.
 It was more than likely named after Thomastown in Ireland, a parish and market town in the County of Kilkenny, or a station on the Waterford to Kilkenny Junction railway.
 Thomastown East Primary school was opened in 1961.